Parsl/parsl/CONTRIBUTING.rst

 Tests which require their own specially configured DFK, or no DFK at all, should be labelled with ``@pytest.mark.local`` and can be run with ``--config local``.
-Provide the special configuration creating a ``local_config`` function that returns the required configuration in that test file.
-Or, provide both a ``local_setup`` function that loads the proper configuration and ``local_teardown`` that stops parsl.

 There is more fine-grained enabling and disabling of tests within the above categories: